Watering

 2. 2

-Going forward, check by finger a couple of inches down rather than counting days — for Marble Queen that typically lands around 7–14 days depending on light and temperature, longer than a faster-growing green pothos needs between waterings, but not so long the soil goes bone dry throughout.
+Going forward, check by finger two inches down rather than counting days on a calendar — for Marble Queen this commonly lands somewhere in the 7 to 14 day range depending on light, pot size, and season, longer than a faster-growing green pothos typically needs, but the finger check should still catch you well before the mix goes fully dry throughout.

 Prevention